Mixed Precipitation Socks

 The left and right socks are worked identically; only the colours are swapped to create the fraternal-socks effect.
 They feature seamless gussets integrated into the pattern, a reinforced heel flap, and a twisted-rib cuff.
 These socks are knit toe-up with a traditional gusset and heel flap short-row heel.
 Corresponding written instructions are provided for the charts.

-This pattern requires the knitter to be able to knit with two colours at once on a small circumference in the round (either on double-pointed needles or your preferred technique for socks).
+This pattern requires the knitter to be able to knit with two colours at once on a small circumference in the round (the pattern is method-neutral to suit your preferred technique for socks).
 It clearly explains all techniques for increases, decreases, and short rows and provides many helpful video tutorial links.
 Therefore, this pattern is accessible to an intermediate knitter who is still relatively new to stranded knitting and/or sock knitting.